-We have audited the accompanying consolidated financial statements of Phoebe Putney Health System, Inc. (Corporation), which comprise the consolidated balance sheets as of July 31, 2022 and 2021, and the related consolidated statements of operations and changes in net assets, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Phoebe Putney Health System, Inc. (Corporation), which comprise the consolidated balance sheets as of July 31, 2023 and 2022, and the related consolidated statements of operations and changes in net assets, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, based on our audits and the report of the other auditors, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Phoebe Putney Health System, Inc. as of July 31, 2022 and 2021, and the results of operations and changes in net assets and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the report of the other auditors, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Phoebe Putney Health System, Inc. as of July 31, 2023 and 2022, and the results of operations, changes in net assets and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of Phoebe Putney Indemnity, Ltd., a wholly-owned subsidiary, which statements reflect approximately \$91,284,000 and \$104,256,000 of consolidated total assets as of July 31, 2022 and 2021, respectively, and approximately \$16,532,000 and \$14,588,000, respectively, of consolidated total operating revenues, gains, and other support, for the years then ended.
-Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Phoebe Putney Indemnity, Ltd., is based solely on the report of the other auditors.
+We did not audit the financial statements of Phoebe Putney Indemnity, Ltd., a wholly-owned subsidiary, which statements reflect approximately \$95,224,000 and \$91,284,000 of consolidated total assets as of July 31, 2023 and 2022, respectively, and approximately \$19,699,000 and \$16,532,000, respectively, of consolidated total operating revenues, gains, and other support, for the years then ended.
+Those statements were audited by other auditors in accordance with International Standards on Auditing, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Phoebe Putney Indemnity, Ltd., is based solely on the report of the other auditors.
+We have applied additional audit procedures to meet the relevant requirements of auditing standards generally accepted in the United States of America.